Disordered Supersolids in the Extended Bose-Hubbard Model: Results

 For $V=0$ and $\Delta=0$ the model reduces to the well known Bose-Hubbard model \cite{fisher:1989}.
 At zero temperature there exist two competing phases, an incompressible Mott insulator at low hopping and a superfluid (SF) at large hopping that spontaneously breaks the continuous $U(1)$ gauge symmetry of the model (the phase invariance of the bosonic operators).
 At fixed $\mu$ these phases are separated by a quantum critical point at a critical $t$.

 Including a nearest-neighbor repulsion, $V>0$, leads to additional phases.
 For large $V$ the bosons tend to sit at every other site to form a charge density wave, a solid (S), which spontaneously breaks the $\mathbb{Z}_{2}$ sublattice symmetry.
 When the hopping and interaction terms are comparable a supersolid forms which derives from dual spontaneous symmetry breaking of both the $U(1)$ gauge symmetry and the $\mathbb{Z}_{2}$ sublattice symmetry throughout the entire sample.
 The result is simultaneous superfluid and solid order, a supersolid (SS).
-To study a regime consistent with spatially decaying interactions and a strong supersolid we choose $zV=U=1$ \cite{sengupta:2005, yamamoto:2009}, where $z=6$ is the lattice coordination number.
+To study a regime consistent with spatially decaying interactions and a strong supersolid we choose $zV=U=1$ \cite{sengupta:2005, yamamoto:2009,ohgoe:2012,ohgoe:2012b}, where $z=6$ is the lattice coordination number.

 Mean-field analyses of the disorder-free extended Bose-Hubbard model \cite{vanOtterlo:1995,scarola:2006,kemburi:2012} show that the supersolid sits between the solid and the superfluid in the phase diagram.
 Fig.~\ref{mft_diagram} shows the zero temperature mean field phase diagram in the dilute (low $\mu$) regime with $\Delta=0$.
-In the following we select a specific chemical potential, $\mu=0.7$, unless otherwise stated.
+In the following, we select a specific average chemical potential, $\mu=0.7$, unless otherwise stated.
 The horizontal line indicates that increasing $t$ while keeping $\mu=0.7$ allows us to transverse three of the phases discussed so far, i.e., S$\rightarrow$SS$\rightarrow$SF.
-This choice also keeps the density below one.
-By adding disorder to phases lying along the horizontal line, we can obtain other intriguing phases, such as, the Bose glass (BG) \cite{fisher:1989} and a disordered solid (DS) phase.
-We will also be able to study the interplay of the supersolid with disorder.
+This choice also keeps the density at or below one.
+By adding disorder to phases lying along the horizontal line, we can obtain other intriguing phases, such as, the Bose glass (BG) \cite{fisher:1989}.
+We also identify a compressible regime which maintains the character of a solid (long range order in the density).
+We call this regime a disordered solid (DS) phase and assume it plays the role of the Griffiths phase which must \cite{pollet:2009,gurarie:2009} lie between the incompressible solid and compressible supersolid phases.
+This assignment follows from a low $t$ mapping to disordered phases of the Spin-1 Blume-Capel model (See Supplemental Material).

-We note that phase separation (PS) is another possibility.
-Phase separation is known to compete with the supersolid, particularly in 2D \cite{sengupta:2005}.
-But mean-field arguments have shown that phase separation should be suppressed in 3D \cite{sengupta:2005}.
-We will return to the issue of phase separation in later sections.
-We will show that PS dominates the low temperature phase diagram (even in the cubic lattice) but that thermal fluctuations and/or disorder tend to suppress phase separation in favor of SS, S, and SF phases.